 Sitting in the middle of the ethical axis, Neutral characters do not feel compelled to follow every rule and societal belief, nor do they feel the need to disrupt and rebel against everything.
 A Neutral character follows the rules that align with their own agenda, that are convenient to them, or they think are necessary.

 Neutral characters will usually follow the rules because they generally lead to a better outcome for them.
 However, they can break the rules if they believe the benefits to them outweigh the risks.

 Characters with a Neutral alignment may see themselves as superior to Lawful and Chaotic aligned characters because in not taking sides, they are the only alignment with true freedom to decide.

 The second ‘Neutral’

-Morally Neutral characters do not go to the extremes of Evil characters and eliminate the innocent, and likewise, they will not go to the extremes of Good and take actions that harm themselves to help others.
+Morally Neutral characters do not go as far as Evil characters and eliminate the innocent, and likewise, they will not go to the far end of Good and take actions that harm themselves to help others.

 The actions of Neutral characters are driven by their loyalty to others and themselves.
 If an action is in their best interest or in the best interest of those to whom they are most loyal, they will take it.

 While all characters may naturally change alignments through character development, it is especially common for Neutral characters to move to a Good or Evil alignment if the majority of their actions favour one moral alignment over the other.

 True Neutral characters don’t like to take sides.
-They see Good, Evil, Order and Chaos as extreme perspectives and none of which are right.
+They see Good, Evil, Order and Chaos as restrictive perspectives and none of which are right.
 They are relative.
 What is considered Good in one situation and society, could be considered Evil in another.

 Because of these beliefs, True Neutral characters are pragmatic and independent in their decisions and actions.
 Rather than choosing the path which they feel they should take according to society or laws, they can make up their own mind.